davidcalhoun/davidbcalhoun.com/src/content/posts/2024-12-31-my-year-in-photos-2024.md

     dateModified="2024-12-31T19:17:31-05:00"
 >}}

-So few photos this year - so my new year's resolution for 2025 is to take more photos and take some more trips!
+So few photos this year.
+My new year's resolution for 2025 is to take more photos and take some more trips!